 Vitamin D, calcium supplements may not lower fracture risk

-(Reuters Health) - Older adults who take vitamin D and calcium are no less likely to break their hips or other bones than peers who don’t use these supplements, a research review suggests.
+LONDON: Older adults who take Vitamin D and calcium are no less likely to break their hips or other bones than peers who don’t use these supplements, a research review suggests.

 “The guidelines should be changed,” Zhao said by email.
 “We think that improving the lifestyle, getting enough exercise and enough sunshine, and adjusting the diet may be more important than taking these supplements.”